catppuccin/tmux/README.md

 This module depends on [tmux-loadavg](https://github.com/jamesoff/tmux-loadavg).

 #### Install
-The prefered way to install tmux-loadavg is using [TPM](https://github.com/tmux-plugins/tpm).
+The preferred way to install tmux-loadavg is using [TPM](https://github.com/tmux-plugins/tpm).

 #### Configure
 Load tmux-loadavg after you load catppuccin.